Fix: CPU Overheating

 How much heat a CPU (or a GPU) will produce relies on its power draw.
 A higher power draw generally implies superior performance.

-However, if a processor’s temperature surpasses its highest limit, it can start throttling and overheating, resulting in a devastating system failure.
+However, if a processor’s temperature surpasses its maximum limit, it can start throttling and overheating, resulting in a catastrophic system failure.

 If you are having issues with a CPU overheating, this is where you will find an answer to those troubles.